Vivekbhusal/ExpressJS-ReactJS/Readme.md

  8. User can add product multiple times

  9. Total products is equal to total number of individual item (not the total number of cartons).
 Increasing the number of cartons on one product wont increase total product but would change total price.

+ 10. It is responsive for mobile interface

+# Improvements:

+1. Pagination
+2. More test coverage

 # Get Started